Can I just Download Teams and Get Started?

 For more information on Microsoft’s licensing, including pricing, see Microsoft Teams Licensing Explained.
 See, What Is Microsoft Teams Phone System, for more information on Microsoft’s Phone System capabilities.

-In the UK and some other countries, all three of these requirements are met by a single license: Microsoft Business Voice.
+In the UK and over 70 other countries, all three of these requirements are met by a single license: Microsoft Business Voice.
 This is exclusively available as an add-on for those who have an existing Microsoft Business license.
 If instead, your business has an Enterprise license such as Microsoft 365 E3 or E5, then things are a little different.

 With E3, you’ll need to purchase each of the licenses separately.
 With E5, Phone System and Audio Conferencing licenses are included, so you’ll only need to purchase a call plan.